 What I’m about to say may sound extremely obvious, but hey, it’s what leads to earning more money: Investing in these resources is step one.
 Leveraging resources is step two.

-Getting to a point of income stability is about so much more than investing dollars in a fancy website, joining a host agency, getting an accreditation, or ticking off boxes for travel certifications.
-It’s just as much about taking advantage of the tools and resources that are available to you through your host or consortium.
+Achieving income stability is more than investing dollars in a fancy website, joining a host agency, getting an accreditation, or ticking off boxes for travel certifications.
+It’s just as much about taking advantage of the tools and resources available to you through your host or consortium.

 How do you know?
 You can find more details than you ever wanted in our travel agent income survey archive.
 (Psst, if you click on that link and get a little scared by the sheer volume of data, a good start is to check out our latest longitudinal travel agent income report.)